RHCSA/RHCSA.github.io/contents/05- Create and configure file systems/02- Mount and unmount network file systems using NFS.md

+## 02- Mount and unmount network file systems using NFS:

 The RHCSA exam topic **"Mount and unmount network file systems using NFS"** tests your ability to set up and manage **Network File System (NFS)** mounts.
 NFS allows a system to share directories and files with others over a network, making it easy to access shared resources.

 Here’s what you need to know at the RHCSA exam level, with **examples similar to real-world tasks** you might encounter during the exam.